zwintox/CSharp-GradeBookApplication/README.md

 ## Accepted Commands

-### Commands when no gradebook is open
+### Commands when no gradebooks are open
-- "Create <Name of Gradebook> <Is this Gradebook Weighted (true/false)>" : Creates a new gradebook with the provided name
+- "Create `Name of Gradebook` `Is this Gradebook Weighted (true/false)`" : Creates a new gradebook with the provided name
 - "Help" : gives you a list of all valid commands within the given context
-- "Load <Name of GradeBook>"
+- "Load `Name of GradeBook`"
 - "Quit" : Closes the application

 ### Commands when a gradebook is open
-- "Add <Name of Student> <Type of Student> <Type of Enrollment>" : Adds a new student to the open gradebook
+- "Add `Name of Student` `Type of Student` `Type of Enrollment`" : Adds a new student to the open gradebook
-- "Remove <Name of Student>" : Removes a student with the provided name from the gradebook. (if a student with that name exists in the gradebook)
+- "Remove `Name of Student`" : Removes a student with the provided name from the gradebook. (if a student with that name exists in the gradebook)
 - "List" : Lists all students in the open gradebook
-- "AddGrade <Name of Student> <Score>" : Adds to the given value to provided student's grades.
+- "AddGrade `Name of Student` `Score`" : Adds to the given value to provided student's grades.
-- "RemoveGrade <Name of Student> <Score>" : Removes the given value from the provided student's grade. (if that value exists in the stundent's grades)
+- "RemoveGrade `Name of Student` `Score`" : Removes the given value from the provided student's grade. (if that value exists in the stundent's grades)
 - "Statistics all" : Provides statistical output for all students in the open gradebook
-- "Statistics <Name of Student>" : Provides statistical out put for the provided student. (if that student exists)
+- "Statistics `Name of Student`" : Provides statistical out put for the provided student. (if that student exists)
 - "Help" : Gives you a list of all valid commands within the given context
 - "Save" : Saves the currently open gradebook
 - "Close" : Closes the gradebook